abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 Fraud of course has multiple elements and one of them is 'did the alleged fraudster *know* they were lying'.
 My take: probably not at first? uber launched as a competitor to black cars, not taxis. netflix mailed people DVDs.
-Over time they developed these businesses into moatless platforms[^moatless] that got cloned by companies who could operate them more cheaply.
+Over time they developed these businesses into frictionless, but also moatless, models[^moatless], and got cloned by companies who could operate them more cheaply.

 [^moatless]: [7 powers guy on acquired pod](https://www.acquired.fm/episodes/7-powers-with-hamilton-helmer). business author who writes about competition thinks uber doesn't have a moat.
 Find the 'network effects' paragraph that talks about 'meaningful profitability'.
 IMO this is a right take on uber + all gig businesses -- creating a gig labor force is hard, stealing one that has already been created is easy.
 The whole point of gig labor is low barrier to entry and part-time-ness.
 Exclusivity is anathema.